First off, what the heck is a monomeal?

 I often monomeal: cherries, melon, grapes, pineapple, however I more often duomeal: strawberries & peaches, cucumbers & tomatoes, bananas & Medjool dates.
 Either way is easy, delicious, kind & healthful.

 Fruit is the original fast food.
 Many are ready to eat as they come, others require the simple prepping of peeling and cutting.
-Take fruit to work, take it in the car.
+Take fruit to work or take it in the car.
 Stop at a grocery store on the road rather than pass through a drive-through window.

 7. Retrain Your Tastebuds